FlummeryFlummeries/FlummeryFlummeries/README.md

 Update/create the databases by entering into the Package Manager Console: ```update-database -context StoreDbContext``` and ```update-database -context UserDbContext```.

-Confirm that the databases have bene created and are seeded with data.
+Confirm that the databases have been created and are seeded with data.

 #### Run